It is a growing paradox that there is infinite wealth in the mine of knowledge, but stifled and dropping capacity to get it out. Why?

-To be literate means in part to be able to meaningfully process and contribute to the information flow that we encounter.
-To teach means, in part, to gain knowledge of areas of information and to communicate that information to others.
-For a number of reasons the nature of these interactions have radically changed in the 21st century.
-These thoughts address the astounding yet nearly invisible explosion and transformation of the world of data, with a rate of at least 23% growth a year in stored information alone (Hilbert & Lopez, 2011^).
-They also address the new literates that already use digital technology and computers to exploit this endless growth in information, forming society's most economically fruitful and entrepreneurial class while also contributing to the greatest economic inequality in American history (Florida, 2012^) and greatest educational inequalities.
-They address the need to accelerate our awareness and response to growing gaps that are forming major challenges for the knowledge society.
+These thoughts address an astoundingly powerful yet silent and nearly invisible explosion and transformation of the world of data to quantities that challenge our understanding of numbers.
+Hilbert and Lopez tracked the rate of growth at 23% growth a year in stored information alone through 2007 (2011^); IDC studies pushed the rate of growth to 40% a year through 44 zettabytes of data in 2020 (IDC, 2014^).
+An important but inadequate number of new literates already use digital technology and computers to exploit this endless growth in information, forming society's most economically fruitful and entrepreneurial class while also contributing to the greatest economic inequality in American history (Florida, 2012^) and greatest educational inequalities.
+The literacy needed to be able to meaningfully understand, analyze and contribute to the knowledge flow in the world's data has radically changed at the same time that educational systems have been increasingly stifled.
+Such developments indicate a need to accelerate our awareness and response to growing gaps that are forming major challenges for the knowledge society.
 What characterizations of the emerging knowledge society will help us understand it better?
 What gaps in our knowledge does this change reveal?
 What must we do to thrive and help others thrive in a knowledge society?

 Teachers and learners in the 21st century age of information face a special challenge.
 "We are living in one of the most momentous times of change in human history" (Davidson, 2011^).
 The knowledge explosion that seemed like distant rumblings when the concept and later the phrase "information explosion" emerged in cultural awareness decades ago (Bush, 1945^; Machlup, 1962^; Tyler, 1965^) is really a part of a long upward advance going as far back as the last ice age (Wright, 2007^).
 Today the information explosion (Guo & Kraines, 2009^; Wilson, 2010^) has become more like an accelerating series of thunderclaps.
 Consequently, the ideas that we must learn more about and then share will increasingly change, at a rate of change represented in part by the graph on the left, a discussion which will receive some further multimedia unpacking ahead.
 This curve is its mathematical expression; however, it implies something that it is not.
 As each new idea does not merely add something, but has a ripple effect that changes the context for everything else (Gladwell, 1999^; Postman, 1992^), this constant surge creates a hunger for deeper reflection and analysis.
 In contrast to a known and predictable future implied by the smooth curve of the graph, the cultural resonance of these exponential developments in the knowledge society is not predictable change; instead we have frequent nonlinear leaps in seemingly disconnected and surprising steps to some future unknown point.
 The tsunami of data (Wurman, 1997^) that has continued to strike our cultural beaches is one more of the many 21st century exponential trends (Houghton, 2011a^) which are all driving each other.